jjqq2013/tmp/README.md

 ### `docker-container-geek` Start a docker-geek in which mount a container to /rootfs

-This tool starts a workbench in which you can freely manipulate files of a container.
+You can freely manipulate files of target container.
-It starts a docker-geek workbench (a privileged container) in which it
-- mounts target container's rootfs to `/rootfs`
-- mounts the host's rootfs to `/host-rootfs`
-- switches to the **host**'s network namespace

 ```
 docker-container-geek [OPTIONS] CONTAINER_ID_OR_NAME [COMMAND [ARGS...]]